mlan/docker-asterisk/src/privatedial/doc/privatedial.md

 ### Configuration files overview

+The configuration files making up PrivateDial are tabulated below.

 | File name             | Description                                                  |
 | --------------------- | ------------------------------------------------------------ |
 | extensions.conf       | The dial plan, defining the data flow of calls and messages  |